Yityish Titi Aynaw

 Yityish "Titi" Aynaw (טיטי איינאו; ይታይሽ አየነው; born 23 June 1991) is an Israeli model, television personality, and beauty pageant titleholder who was crowned Miss Israel 2013.
-She is the first Ethiopian Jew and black Israeli to win the contest.
+She is the first Ethiopian Jew and Israeli of African heritage to win the contest.
 As Miss Israel, Aynaw represented Israel at the Miss Universe 2013 competition, although she did not place.

 Early life and education

 Aynaw was born in Gondar Province in Ethiopia, to an Ethiopian-Jewish family belonging to the Beta Israel community.
 In Ethiopia, the family was poor but Aynaw recalls her childhood being "often happy".
 Shortly after her birth, Aynaw's father died and her mother later died as well when Aynaw was ten years old.
 Now an orphan, Aynaw and her brother Yellek made Aliyah to Israel to live with their grandparents when she was twelve years old, settling in Netanya.

 After arriving in Israel, Aynaw struggled with assimilation to Israeli culture and learning to speak Hebrew; however, she later began excelling.
 In school, Aynaw served as class president, competed in track and field, and won a national student filmmaking competition.
 After graduating from Kfar HaNoar HaDati, Aynaw began her mandatory enlistment in the Israel Defense Forces, serving as a lieutenant in the Israeli Military Police Corps.
 After completing her service, Aynaw worked in a clothing store in Netanya.
 She later attended the Interdisciplinary Center Herzliya in Herzliya.